 Formally, an incremental fully retroactive connectivity data structure supports the following retroactive operations: \begin{compactitem} \item $\create(\ins(e),t)$: insert an edge $e$ into the graph at time $t$; \item $\cancel(t)$: cancel the insertion of edge at time $t$; and \item $\query(u,v,t)$: return whether $u$ and $v$ are connected at time $t$. \end{compactitem}

-\begin{theorem} There exists an incremental fully retroactive connectivity data structure with amortized $O(\frac{\log^4 n}{\log\log n})$ update time that supports connectivity queries with worst case $O(\log n)$ time. \end{theorem} \begin{proof} Recall that the set $S$ (of updates) contains only insertions (each of them corresponds to an unique edge), while $\create()$ and $\cancel()$ modify $S$.
+\begin{theorem} There exists an incremental fully retroactive connectivity data structure with amortized $O(\frac{\log^4 n}{\log\log n})$ update time that answers each query with worst case $O(\log n)$ time. \end{theorem} \begin{proof} Recall that the set $S$ (of updates) contains only insertions (each of them corresponds to a unique edge), while $\create()$ and $\cancel()$ modify $S$.
 Thus we can regard $S$ as a dynamic set of edges, where each edge has weight equal to the time it is inserted.
 The set $S$ defines an edge-weighted graph $H$, and the graph at time $t$ is the subgraph induced by edges with weight at most $t$.
 It suffices to maintain a dynamic MSF on the graph $H$: each $\create()$ inserts a weighted edge to $H$ and each $\cancel()$ deletes one from $H$.

 We maintain a MSF on $H$ using the algorithm by Holm et al.~\cite{esa/HolmRW15}, and store the resulting MSF in a link-cut tree~\cite{jcss/SleatorT83}.
 Given the MSF, we can answer $\query(u,v,t)$ by looking at the edge with maximum weight $t'$ on the path between $u$ and $v$ in the MSF, and answer ``yes'' iff $t' < t$, which can be done in $O(\log n)$ time.
 It is not difficult to show the correctness of the query.
 Suppose there exists a path connecting $u$ and $v$ using edges of weight at most $t$ in $H$, then in the MSF, the maximum weight of an edge on the path between $u$ and $v$ must be at most $t$.
 Because otherwise we can remove that edge and include an edge with weight at most $t$, which violates the definition of MSF.

 Obviously, every retroactive operation and query can be handled by a single update on the MSF, which can be done in amortized $O(\frac{\log^4 n}{\log\log n})$ time. \end{proof}